 - Complex-Value Optimisation for Resource Recovery (NERC-ESRC £1.2m)

-- Infrastructure BUsiness models, valuation and Innovation for Local Deliver (EPSRC-ESRC £3.5m)
+- Infrastructure BUsiness models, valuation and Innovation for Local Delivery (EPSRC-ESRC £3.5m)

 - Financialisation, Economy, Society and Sustainable Development (EU FP7 €8m)

-We have several impact cases in preparation for REF 2021.
-More broadly our excellence and real-world ethos commit us to seek impact of all kinds, across all levels and scales.
+Our excellence and real-world ethos commit us to seek the impact of all kinds, across all levels and scales.
 Many of our projects have dedicated resources for impact activity.